-Costs of goods sold ("COGS") includes the direct costs of sold merchandise, inventory shrinkage, and adjustments and reserves for excess, aged and obsolete inventory.
+Costs of goods sold ("COGS") consists of the direct costs of sold merchandise, which include customs, taxes, duties, commissions and inbound shipping costs, inventory shrinkage, and adjustments and reserves for excess, aged and obsolete inventory.
+COGS does not include distribution center costs and allocations of indirect costs, such as occupancy, depreciation, amortization, or labor and benefits.
 We review our inventory levels on an ongoing basis to identify slow-moving merchandise and use markdowns to liquidate these products.
 Changes in the assortment of our products may also impact our gross profit.
 The timing and level of markdowns are driven by customer acceptance of our merchandise.
 The Company's COGS, and consequently gross profit, may not be comparable to those of other retailers, as inclusion of certain costs vary across the industry.